 Comprehensive Sex Ed is Much More Effective than Abstinence Education in Preventing Teen Pregnancies

 There are some core issues which differentiate Democrats from Republicans such as abortion and gay marriage that can't be influenced much by scientific studies and research.
-However, there is also quite a number of public policy issues about which we can draw upon scientific inquiry to find answers.
+However, there are also quite a number of public policy issues about which we can draw upon scientific inquiry to find answers.
 And sometimes those answers are quite definitive.
-This is part one in an ongoing series in which we will examine myths that Republicans believe and how they impact public policy.
+One such issue is sex education in our schools.

-Despite a virtual mountain of research to the contrary, President Trump and conservatives in Congress continue to push abstinence-only sex-ed programs in order to further an ideological agenda and appease their evangelical base.
+Despite a virtual mountain of research undermining its value, President Trump and conservatives in Congress continue to push abstinence-only sex-ed programs [AOUM] in order to further an ideological agenda and appease their evangelical base.

 In 2018, the Trump administration first tried to cut all funding for Teenage Pregnancy Prevention [TPP] programs and when that move was blocked by Federal Courts, issued new rules for TPP programs, favoring those that promote abstinence-only, even those with less rigorous evidence of effectiveness.